Suor/django-cacheops/README.rst

     # should be compatible or subclass cacheops.redis.CacheopsRedis
     CACHEOPS_CLIENT_CLASS = 'your.redis.ClientClass'

-    # To use your own serializer class,
-    # should be compatible or subclass cacheops.serializers.PickleSerializer
-    CACHEOPS_SERIALIZER = 'your.serializers.ClientClass'

     CACHEOPS = {
         # Automatically cache any User.objects.get() calls for 15 minutes
         # This also includes .first() and .last() calls,